awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

   + The `kubectl` binary is available in many operating system package managers, and this option is often much easier than a manual download and install process\.
 You can follow the instructions for your specific operating system or package manager in the [Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to install\.
   + Amazon EKS also vends kubectl binaries that you can use that are identical to the upstream kubectl binaries with the same version\.
 To install the Amazon EKS\-vended binary for your operating system, see [Installing `kubectl`](install-kubectl.md)\.

-### Install the Latest AWS CLI<a name="custom-aws-cli"></a>
+### Install the latest AWS CLI<a name="custom-aws-cli"></a>

 To use `kubectl` with your Amazon EKS clusters, you must install a binary that can create the required client security token for cluster API server communication\.
 The aws eks get\-token command, available in version 1\.18\.17 or later of the AWS CLI, supports client security token creation\.
-To install or upgrade the AWS CLI, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS Command Line Interface User Guide*\.
+To install or upgrade the AWS CLI, see [Installing the AWS command line interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS Command Line Interface User Guide*\.

 **Important**
 Package managers such yum, apt\-get, or Homebrew for macOS are often behind several versions of the AWS CLI\.
 To ensure that you have the latest version, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS Command Line Interface User Guide*\.